-We enriched six A. angustifolia stands from 2y (1200 trees/ha) 25y (220 trees/ha) with to forest species with native different light requirements.
+We enriched six A. angustifolia stands from 2y (1200 trees/ha) 25y (220 trees/ha) with forest species different light requirements.
 In each stand, we installed 1000 m2 plots and planted 50 sixmonth-old seedlings per plot within the planting rows.
-We analyzed the competition as number of trees with the higher DBH than the target tree in a 5m radius (NL).
-Also, competition the the with surrounding herbaceous vegetation calculated WAS according to its relative height to the plant: shorter height (1), equal height (2) and taller height (3) than the target plant.
+We analyzed the competition as number of trees with higher DBH than the target tree in a 5m radius (NL).
+Also, competition with surrounding herbaceous vegetation calculated Was according to its relative height to the plant: shorter height (1), equal height (2) and taller height than the target